Becoming a world-class knowledge worker

-Trouble is, best practices for productivity and collaboration are rarely included in formal training, or proactively shared internally.
+Trouble is, best practices for productivity and collaboration are rarely taught within formal training, or proactively shared internally.
 They become 'hidden' routines that aren’t recognized by management or woven into company culture.

 There are a handful of best practices for productivity that are commonly overlooked.
 The most important one is documentation.